google/google-api-objectivec-client-for-rest/USING.md

 #### Downloading with a GTMSessionFetcher

 A GTMSessionFetcher can download any NSURLRequest.
-The service method `requestForQuery:` will convert a library query into an NSURLRequest.
+The service methods `requestForQuery:completion:` / `requestForQuery:` will convert a library query into an NSURLRequest.

+NOTE: Because formatting the `User-Agent` header (required to create the `GTMSessionFetcher`) can block the calling thread, always use `requestForQuery:completion:` when calling from the UI thread / main queue.
+If the code is creating the `GTMSessionFetcher` from a background queue that is OK to block, then using `requestForQuery:` can be more appropriate.

 Download of any individual user’s data from Google services requires that the request be authorized.
 A fetcher created from the `GTLRService`